MarkoSokser/Inform7-Jigsaw-game/story.md

 Prisoner-bleeding-turns is 0.

 The description of the other prisoner is
 "[if the other prisoner is in the Cell]A man is chained beside you, his body limp and unnaturally still.
 His head hangs to one side.
-His breathing is shallow, barely noticeable.[otherwise if the other prisoner is in the Exit Hall][prisoner-name] lies unconscious on the cold concrete floor, his bandaged ankle still seeping blood.[otherwise if the other prisoner is in the Medical Chamber and the other prisoner is conscious][prisoner-name] sits against the wall, clutching his bandaged ankle.
+His breathing is shallow, barely noticeable.[otherwise if the other prisoner is in the Exit Hall]The man lies unconscious on the cold concrete floor, his bandaged ankle still seeping blood.[otherwise if the other prisoner is in the Medical Chamber and the other prisoner is conscious][prisoner-name] sits against the wall, clutching his bandaged ankle.
 His face is pale but his eyes are alert, watching you with a mixture of fear and gratitude.[otherwise if the other prisoner is in the Medical Chamber and the other prisoner is bandaged][prisoner-name] lies unconscious on the chamber floor.
 His ankle is bandaged, and the bleeding has stopped.
 His breathing is shallow but stable.[otherwise if the other prisoner is in the Medical Chamber and the other prisoner is bleeding][prisoner-name] lies on the blood-slicked floor, unconscious.
 Blood pools rapidly beneath his severed ankle.
 He's dying![otherwise][prisoner-name] lies motionless on the floor.[end if]".

 After examining the other prisoner when the other prisoner is bleeding and the other prisoner is unbandaged and the other prisoner is in the Medical Chamber:
 	say "[paragraph break]BLOOD is pooling beneath his severed ankle.
 He is losing a lot of blood quickly!".